FateScript/token_visualizer/README.md

 `token_visualizer` also support `OpenAIModel` and HuggingFace `TransformerModel` in [models.py](https://github.com/FateScript/token_visualizer/blob/main/token_visualizer/models.py), feel free to modify the code.

 #### Demo gif
-After inputing your prompt, you will the large language model's answer and the answer's visualization result.
+After inputing your prompt, you will see the large language model's answer and the answer's visualization result.

-**The redder the color of the token, the lower the corresponding probability.**

-**The greener the color of the token, the higher the corresponding probability.**

 <img src="assets/inference.gif">

+**The redder the color of the token, the lower the corresponding probability.
+The greener the color of the token, the higher the corresponding probability.**

 ### Tokenizer